FRAIBERG & PERNIE

 Frequently Asked Questions

-Can breath test results be challenged?
+Can breath-test results be challenged?

 Yes.

-Can a lawyer help protect my license?
+Can an attorney help protect my license?

-When should I hire a DUI lawyer?
+When should I hire an attorney?

-As early as possible.
+As soon as possible.

 What makes a strong DUI lawyer?